|

 Also travelling with the Persians was

 who ran the outfit.
-Hippias, no doubt with the intention of settling unfinished
+Hippias, no doubt toying with the thought of settling unfinished

 business, was the one who came up with the idea of landing